Written by on . Last updated April 21st, 2026.

-In the South Pacific Ocean 86 kilometer from Vallenar, Chile, a shallow and strong MAG-6.3 earthquake occurred in the morning of Friday March 13th, 2026.
-Shaking may have been felt by a total of 0.8 million people.
+A shallow and strong Magnitude 6.3 earthquake struck in the South Pacific Ocean 71 kilometer from Vallenar, Chile in the morning of Friday March 13th, 2026.
+Roughly 0.8 million people may have felt this earthquake.
 Argentina is also near its epicenter.

 Felt the earthquake?
 Share this article: Share on Facebook Tweet Submit to Reddit Share on LinkedIn